Vanessa Nakate: Omission from photo

 In January 2020, the Associated Press (AP) news agency cropped Nakate out from a photo she appeared in featuring Greta Thunberg and activists Luisa Neubauer, Isabelle Axelsson, and Loukina Tille after they all attended the World Economic Forum.
 Nakate accused the media of a racist attitude.
 The Associated Press later changed the photo and indicated there was no ill intent, without presenting its apologies.
 On 27 January 2020, AP executive editor Sally Buzbee tweeted an apology using her personal account saying that she was sorry on behalf of the AP.
 Nakate responded that she did not believe the AP's statement or their apology, further responding: "As much as this incident has hurt me personally, I'm glad because it has brought more attention to activists in Africa. ...
 Maybe media will start paying attention to us not just when we're the victims of climate tragedies."

-Awards
+Awards and recognition

-Vanessa Nakate and Six Other Young Activists Honoured by 2020 Young Activists Summit During a Live Discussion on Post-COVID-19 World.
-Bringing together Over 8,600 People from Around 100 Countries.
+Nakate and six other young activists were honoured at the 2020 Young Activists Summit during a live discussion on the post-COVID-19 world.
+The event brought together over 8,600 people from around 100 countries.

 Nakate was on the list of the BBC's 100 Women announced on 23 November 2020.